Zalida-Khan/Zalida-Khan/README.md

   pronouns: "she" | "her",
   desc: [
-    "Design student with a passion for creativity, technology, and gaming.", "Experienced in graphic design, UI/UX design, and front-end development", ],
+    "Design student with a passion for creativity, technology, and gaming.", "Experienced in graphic design, UI/UX design, and front-end development" ],
   toolsAndSkills: "View Tools & Skills below",
   hobbies: [